 Alchemy returned in the Twentieth century, first when Carl Jung discovered that the search for the philosopher’s stone has to be read as the search into the unconscious, psychic healing and the transmutation of the soul in to a more conscious being.
 And in the nuclear age when scientists at Harvard in an experiment in 1941 bombarded a quantity of 400grams of mercury with radiation in a particle accelerator and transformed it into a small piece of gold.
 In contemporary popular culture, mercury / quicksilver is also a known reference.
 I could not avoid Freddy Mercury, not because of the name, but because of the desire to “break free”, change and transmutate that he and his dancers embody; their flecked bodies seem like particles and molecules themselves.
 Mercury transforms into T2, the quicksilver, multi-shaped and dangerous Terminator in Cameron’s film.
 Which finds a more friendly face in Quicksilver, the superfast silvery character in X-Men who can shape and bend time, embodying the magic transforming qualities of mercury.

 Finally, the planet mercury itself, too, has strange qualities that correspond to mercury’s mythical and physical proportions.
 Mercury has a very fast orbit: it goes around the sun in 88 days.
 However, it revolves its own axes very slowly: one mercurial day equals 59 days on earth.
-One day on Mercury (sunrise to sunrise) is longer than one year on Mercury (one orbit around the Sun).
+One day on Mercury (sunrise to sunrise) is longer than one year on Earth (one orbit around the Sun).
 Mercury is the smallest but least explored planet in our solar system.
 It is difficult to explore because it is so close to the sun.
 Because it has no atmosphere, it can get extremely hot and extremely cold.
 Seen from Mercury the sun is three times bigger than seen from earth.
 And Mercury has a double sunrise.

 Mercury is the ultimate mediator and agent of transmutation, not only of matter, metals and stones, but also of the mind, soul and psyche.
 I still have to dive into lead, but clearly, mercury is the first element in this search to follow the metals…